tinify/wordpress-plugin/readme.txt

 A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api).
 Additional compressions above 500 will then be charged at the end of each month as a one-time fee.

 == Changelog ==
+= 3.1.0 =
+* WPML and WPML Media compatibility in collaboration with the authors of WPML.
+Make sure to upgrade WPML to version 4.1.
+* Added a new hook after compression of an image useful for CDN cache flushing.

 = 3.0.1 =
 * Fixed bug that caused an error when registering a new account.
 * No longer use create_function, which is deprecated in PHP 7.2.
 The plugin no longer supports PHP 5.2.